shwetakadam5/portfolio-shwetakadam/README.md

 - Click on the link Contact Me : User will be navigated to the details of contact me on the webpage.
 - Click on the link Resume : User will download a "resume" document.

-**Test 2** : Hovering on the navigation links will highlight the section and display appropriate text.
+**Test 2** : Hovering on the navigation links will highlight the sections and display appropriate texts.
-- Hover on the link About Me : Hover text will display "Click to visit Search Engine Optimization"
+- Hover on the link About Me : Hover text will display "Click to visit About Me"
-- Hover on the link Work : Hover text will display "Click to visit Online Reputation Management"
+- Hover on the link Work : Hover text will display "Click to visit Work details"
-- Hover on the link Contact Me : Hover text will display "Click to visit Social Media Marketing"
+- Hover on the link Contact Me : Hover text will display "Click to visit Contact Me details"
-- Hover on the link Resume : Hover text will display "Click to visit Social Media Marketing"
+- Hover on the link Resume : Hover text will display "Click to download resume"

+- Hover on the link 0402393645 : Hover text will display "Click to call the Contact Number 0402393645"
+- Hover on the link shwetakadam5@gmail.com : Hover text will display "Click to send email to shwetakadam5@gmail.com"
+- Hover on the link GitHub : Hover text will display "Click to navigate to the GitHub account"
+- Hover on the link Twitter : Hover text will display "Click to navigate to the Twitter account"
+- Hover on the link Spotify : Hover text will display "Click to navigate to the Spotify account"

 **Test 3** :
 - Hover on the images : Opacity of the image will change of the respective image.